 Literature search and selection

-The literature search identiﬁed 792 potentially relevant studies according to our predeﬁned search strategy (Figure ).
+The literature search identiﬁed 792 potentially relevant studies according to our predeﬁned search strategy (Figure 1).
 Ninety-three studies were removed by the Endnote X4 software, and 667 studies were excluded through scanning titles and abstracts.
 Full-text papers were retrieved for the remaining 32 eligible studies.
 Of the remaining 32 studies, 20 studies were excluded because they were non-randomized trials.
 Three studies were excluded because they were duplicated trials, and two were not included because they compared intraoperative ERCP/EST + LC with LC + LCBDE.
 Eventually, seven RCTs[5,24-29] were considered to be suitable for the ﬁnal meta-analysis.
 There were five trials[4,24,26,28,29] (n = 621) comparing preoperative ERCP/EST + LC with LC + LCBDE and two trials[25,27] (n = 166) comparing postoperative ERCP/EST + LC with LC + LCBDE.
 The characteristics, outcomes and risk of bias for the included studies are summarized in Tables 123.
 A manual search and examination of the bibliographies in these reference lists were also performed, and no additional eligible studies were found.

-Table 1 Characteristics of 7 included randomized controlled trials
+Table 1 Characteristics of 7 included randomized controlled trials.

 ERCP: Endoscopic retrograde cholangiopancreatography; LC: Laparoscopic cholecystectomy; LCBDE: Laparoscopic common bile duct exploration.